 In the summer of 2011, the CDA and HMS Host Corporation collaborated to install an aeroponic garden in the mezzanine level of the O'Hare Rotunda Building.
+It was the first aeroponic garden at any airport in the world!
 The Rotunda Building is located in Terminal 3 over the corridor to Concourse G.

 Aeroponic gardening is a method of growing plants without soil.
-Plant roots are misted with a nutrient solution during a regular watering cycle.
+Instead, plant roots are misted with a nutrient solution during a regular watering cycle.
 Aeroponics is becoming increasingly popular around the world as agricultural land uses must compete with developers for limited open space.

-In the CDA's aeroponic garden, plant's roots are suspended in 26 towers that house over 1,100 planting spots.
+In O'Hare's aeroponic garden, plant roots are suspended in 26 towers that house over 1,100 planting spots.
 A nutrient solution is regularly cycled through the towers using pumps so that no water evaporates or is wasted, making the process self-sustaining.
 No fertilizers or chemicals are used in the garden.

 - Year-round cultivation